 Corpus Luteum And The Menstrual Cycle

 - Follicular phase: The follicular phase begins on the first day of the menstrual period and continues for around 14 days.
-During this phase, the pituitary gland secretes a high level of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) into the blood supply, inducing the maturation of the follicles containing eggs.
+During this phase, the pituitary gland secretes a high level of follicle-stimulating hormoneiXA hormone responsible for male and female sexual development and reproduction (FSH) and luteinizing hormoneiXA hormone responsible for male and female sexual development and functioning (LH) into the blood supply, inducing the maturation of the follicles containing eggs.

-One of the follicles, known as the dominant follicle, grows faster than the others and causes an increase in estrogen levels by day seven.
+One of the follicles, known as the dominant follicle, grows faster than the others and causes an increase in estrogeniXA sex hormone responsible for the development of female sexual characteristics levels by day seven.
 The estrogen then suppresses the level of FSH and increases that of LH, thereby marking the beginning of the ovulatory phase.